-The dogleg left was changed from a par 4 into a par 5 in 2004 by moving the green back 120 yards.
-It is now an excellent risk - reward second shot for the better player with water left and bunkers right but a large, accepting green.
-Favor right side of fairway on tee shot as trees on inside of dogleg can block second shot.
+The course opens with a dogleg left par 5.
+It is an excellent risk - reward second shot with water on the left and bunkers guarding the right side of this receptive green.
+Favor the right side of the fairway on the tee shot to avoid trees on the inside of the dogleg that can block the second shot.

-This slight dogleg right hole is probably one of the best par-4s on the resort with the green beautifully framed by live oaks.
-The fairway narrows between the bunkers on the left and the trees on the right.
-Youll then have a mid-to long iron to a well-protected, slightly elevated green.
+This slight dogleg right is one of the best par 4's on the resort with a green beautifully framed by live oaks.
+The fairway narrows between the bunkers on the left and trees on the right.
+A good tee shot will leave a mid to long iron into a well protected, slightly elevated green.

 This par 3 has a long narrow green that can have a three club difference in club selection depending on the pin location.
 Tee shots missed to the right will force players to contend with a large oak making for a difficult up and down.

 This third par 5 on the front side has a generous landing area off the tee.
 The challenge comes with the second shot, as there is a set of cross bunkers 50 yards from the green that must be negotiated.
 This fairly small narrow green is heavily protected by bunkers both left and right.

 The closing hole on the front side is a strong par 3 with a dramatic view of Haulover Creek/Kiawah River as a backdrop.
 While relatively short, the wind will be a factor and come into play here more than anywhere else throughout the course.
 This wide green can also leave an extremely long putt if not accurate on the tee shot.

 This fairway narrows in the landing area with a large oak on the right and water on the left.
 Players who miss the fairway to the right may end up in the old historical plantation cemetery (we request you please take a drop if you happen to end up there).
 Players will have a mid to short iron into this midsize undulating green.